slifty/opened-captions/README.md

 Starting the Server
 -------------

+**For Development**
 1. Using a terminal, navigate to the same directory as this README
 1. Start the node server

     node app

+**For Production**
+1. Do something more intelligent / robust.
+For instance https://gist.github.com/715255, or https://github.com/nodejitsu/forever

 About the code